Belgians keen to share Hollywood's Tintin with world

 "I read a lot of comics, French, Belgian and Japanese," Van Noppen said.
 "When you see Tintin, it is really less violent."

-While the reception of Spielberg's movie has been generally positive, there has been some criticism in Europe about the Americanization of some action sequences and extensive use of special effects.
+While the reception of Spielberg's movie has been generally positive, there has been some criticism in Europe about the Americanisation of some action sequences and extensive use of special effects.

-Spielberg's movie draws on three of Herge's 24 Tintin adventures and brings his brand of Belgian slapstick humor front and center.
+Spielberg's movie draws on three of Herge's 24 Tintin adventures and brings his brand of Belgian slapstick humour front and centre.

 Captain Haddock provides comic relief by continually choosing booze over bravery.
 The two incompetent policemen, near identical twins, named Thompson and Thomson add to the hilarity by repeating each other's sentences, tripping over crooks and wearing ludicrous disguises that dupe no one.